-There are two types of algaecide, metallic (think copper and silver) and ammonia.
+There are two types of algaecide, metallic and ammonia.
 The most effective products will contain at least 30% active ingredient of either metal or ammonia.
-Cleaning the filters, checking all chemical levels, and shocking the pool all help the algaecide work to the best of its ability.
-Once the treatment has been applied, it is suggested that you vacuum the dead algae.
-Using algaecides regularly help with things like reducing the chlorine use, prolonging the water filtration system’s life, as well as just keeping the pool as safe as possible for swimmers.
+Cleaning filters, checking chemical levels, and shocking the pool help the algaecide work to the best of its ability.
+Once the treatment has been applied, it is suggested you vacuum the dead algae.
+Using algaecides regularly help with things like reducing the chlorine use, prolonging the water filtration system’s life, as well as just keeping the pool safe.
 Following package directions or working with a professional are both strongly recommended.

 The second part of this process is the use of shock.
 “Shocking” the pool means getting the chlorine level to at least 3.0 parts per million.
-Pool shock is an oxidizer and helps to remove chloramines which are combined chlorine molecules.
-A pool is shocked after contamination, heavy pool use, and for removal of algae as previously discussed.
-One big thing is that you can see the algae, and you can test for chloramines but the bacteria and other pathogens are invisible.
+Pool shock is an oxidizer and helps to remove chloramines, which are combined chlorine molecules.
+A pool is shocked after contamination, heavy pool use, and for removal of algae.
+An important note is you can see the algae and test for chloramines, but bacteria and other pathogens are invisible.
 It is because of this that many pool owners shock the pool every 3-4 weeks, even though the water may be clear and clean, just to be sure it’s disinfected and sanitary.
 For algaecides, our team here at E-Z Test Pool Supplies suggests BioGuard Algaecide or Jonas Algaecide